Amazon.com (NASDAQ:AMZN) PT Lowered to $4,100.00

-Several other research analysts have also issued reports on AMZN.
-KeyCorp increased their price objective on Amazon.com from $3,700.00 to $4,000.00 and gave the stock an “overweight” rating in a research note on Friday, April 30th.
-Stifel Nicolaus increased their price objective on Amazon.com from $4,000.00 to $4,400.00 and gave the stock a “buy” rating in a research note on Friday, April 30th.
-Jefferies Financial Group reiterated a “buy” rating on shares of Amazon.com in a research note on Wednesday, June 16th.
-Evercore ISI increased their price objective on Amazon.com from $4,000.00 to $4,500.00 and gave the stock an “outperform” rating in a research note on Friday, April 30th.
-Finally, increased their price objective on Amazon.com from $3,750.00 to $4,175.00 and gave the stock a “buy” rating in a research note on Wednesday, May 12th.
-One investment analyst has rated the stock with a hold rating and forty have assigned a buy rating to the company’s stock.
-The stock currently has a consensus rating of “Buy” and a consensus target price of $4,143.89.
+Other equities research analysts have also recently issued reports about the stock.
+Bank of America reaffirmed a buy rating and set a $4,360.00 price target on shares of Amazon.com in a research note on Tuesday, May 25th. raised their price target on shares of Amazon.com from $3,750.00 to $4,175.00 and gave the stock a buy rating in a research note on Wednesday, May 12th.
+Stifel Nicolaus raised their price target on shares of Amazon.com from $4,000.00 to $4,400.00 and gave the stock a buy rating in a research note on Friday, April 30th.
+Wolfe Research initiated coverage on shares of Amazon.com in a research note on Thursday, April 1st.
+They set an outperform rating and a $3,720.00 price target on the stock.
+Finally, JMP Securities raised their price target on shares of Amazon.com from $4,350.00 to $4,500.00 and gave the stock a market outperform rating in a research note on Friday, April 30th.
+One investment analyst has rated the stock with a hold rating and forty have issued a buy rating to the company’s stock.
+Amazon.com has an average rating of Buy and a consensus price target of $4,143.89.

-In other Amazon.com news, CEO David H. Clark sold 243 shares of the firm’s stock in a transaction dated Wednesday, July 7th.
-The stock was sold at an average price of $3,717.29, for a total transaction of $903,301.47.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, CEO Andrew R. Jassy sold 848 shares of Amazon.com stock in a transaction dated Monday, May 17th.
-The shares were sold at an average price of $3,245.93, for a total value of $2,752,548.64.
-Following the transaction, the chief executive officer now owns 84,862 shares in the company, valued at approximately $275,456,111.66.
+In other news, VP Shelley Reynolds sold 222 shares of the firm’s stock in a transaction that occurred on Monday, May 17th.
+The shares were sold at an average price of $3,245.93, for a total transaction of $720,596.46.
+Following the completion of the sale, the vice president now owns 6,211 shares of the company’s stock, valued at $20,160,471.23.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CEO Jeffrey P. Bezos sold 17,253 shares of the firm’s stock in a transaction that occurred on Monday, May 10th.
+The stock was sold at an average price of $3,260.87, for a total transaction of $56,259,790.11.
+Following the sale, the chief executive officer now directly owns 51,376,830 shares of the company’s stock, valued at approximately $167,533,163,642.10.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 131,005 shares of company stock worth $449,130,095.
-Company insiders own 14.00% of the company’s stock.
+Insiders have sold 21,060 shares of company stock valued at $68,733,589 in the last three months.
+Corporate insiders own 14.00% of the company’s stock.

-Large investors have recently added to or reduced their stakes in the company.
-Fusion Family Wealth LLC bought a new position in shares of Amazon.com during the 1st quarter valued at about $31,000.
-Newfound Research LLC bought a new position in shares of Amazon.com during the 1st quarter valued at about $50,000.
-MRJ Capital Inc. bought a new position in shares of Amazon.com during the 1st quarter valued at about $49,000.
-West Financial Advisors LLC bought a new position in shares of Amazon.com during the 4th quarter valued at about $55,000.
-Finally, Cowa LLC lifted its holdings in shares of Amazon.com by 100.0% during the 1st quarter.
-Cowa LLC now owns 20 shares of the e-commerce giant’s stock valued at $68,000 after purchasing an additional 10 shares in the last quarter.
-Institutional investors and hedge funds own 57.03% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the business.
+Fusion Family Wealth LLC acquired a new position in Amazon.com in the first quarter worth $31,000.
+Newfound Research LLC acquired a new position in Amazon.com in the first quarter worth $50,000.
+MRJ Capital Inc. acquired a new position in Amazon.com in the first quarter worth $49,000.
+West Financial Advisors LLC acquired a new position in Amazon.com in the fourth quarter worth $55,000.
+Finally, Cowa LLC boosted its holdings in Amazon.com by 100.0% in the first quarter.
+Cowa LLC now owns 20 shares of the e-commerce giant’s stock worth $68,000 after purchasing an additional 10 shares during the period.
+57.03% of the stock is owned by hedge funds and other institutional investors.

 About Amazon.com